rohan-paul/rohan-paul.github.io/_posts/2017-08-22-Passing_Props_between_React_Components.md
2017-08-21-React-Component-Passing-Props-To-Children.md

 - Define a callback in parent component which takes the data I need in as a parameter.
-- Pass that callback as a prop to the child (see above).
+- Pass that callback as a prop to the child.
 - Call the callback using this.props.[callback] in the child (insert your own name where it says [callback] of course), and pass in the data as the argument.